tschumann/scrape/readme.md

 scrape
 ======
-scrape is a work in progress site downloader.
+scrape is a work in progress website downloader.

 Usage
 -----